dynatrace-oss/fluent-plugin-dynatrace/example/README.md

 > **Note**: When running this example on **OpenShift**, you'll need to run the fluentd container as a privileged container.
 This is because the daemonset setting mounts `/var/log` using the service account `fluentd`.
 See [https://github.com/fluent/fluentd-kubernetes-daemonset#running-on-openshift] https://github.com/fluent/fluentd-kubernetes-daemonset/blob/ce4b80e0a1ac2b077bbcf4b1c3a243ac5dae1aa2/README.md#running-on-openshift) for an example.

+> **Note**: Please pay attention that this deployment uses the fluentd image (built on the step above) and also the **busybox** image as an init container.
+Many customers have restrictions to pull images from repositories **outside** of their companies, in that case all images must be on an internal repository.
+In this case please pull the busybox image and push it to an internal repository.
+Edit the fluentd.yaml file with that image otherwise the init container will fail, consquently the whole pod will fail.
+Change ```image: busybox``` to ```image: ${YOUR_INTERNAL_BUSYBOX_IMAGE}```

 ## Sending logs to different Dynatrace environments